LukDrey/eDNA_teaching_2023/README.md

 fungi_tax_fin <- fungi_tax_fin %>%
   dplyr::filter(Kingdom == "Fungi")
 ```
-> :memo: **Question 23:** List three other things that you foudn that are not fungi.
+> :memo: **Question 23:** List three other things that you found that are not fungi.

 We also need some metadata with information on the exploratories, tree species etc..